Problems with alcohol

 Every person that became an alcoholic had some issues in life that directed him or her toward that activity as a solution.
 In order to achieve an alcohol-free life and maintain it, each person is going to have to develop the life skills to deal successfully with those issues.
 The goal is a productive, enjoyable life, not a constant struggle to deal with the cravings and depression.

 The Narconon alcohol recovery program successfully guides alcohol addicts through this rebuilding, helping them develop decision-making skills, the ability to choose positive people to be around, and the knowledge of how to repair and preserve their relationships.
-The result of the Narconon addiction recovery program is that seven out of ten graduates go on to live alcohol free and drug free lives after they go home.

 There are Narconon centers located on six continents so that people in all corners of the world can receive lasting help alcohol addiction.